arceruiz/tech-challenge-order/README.md

 ## Running the unit tests

 Simply run ```make run-tests``` and let the magic happens.
 At the end it will automatically open an html with the coverage % for every package.
+We also have the most recently applied unit tests file in this [folder](/docs/unit-tests-results/unit-tests.png) too.

+## Test + Build + Bake Image

+Simply run ```make test-build-bake``` and let the magic happens.
+The docker file will run the unit-tests, build the application and bake the docker image for the application.

+## Infrastructure

+This application runs in a k8s cluster.
+The terraform about the configuration of this application are in this [repository](https://github.com/mauriciodm1998/order-service-gitops).